Verifying Webhooks

 How Webhook Verification Works

 Notch Pay signs each webhook with your hash key using HMAC SHA-256.
-When you receive a webhook:
+When you receive a webhook:- Notch Pay includes a signature in the

 x-notch-signature